 CAPI design, the lengths of the ID variables have changed in the file.
 The additional 2 bytes in the IDs resulted from adding a 2-digit panel number to the beginning of all the IDs.
 Analysts wishing to pool data years 2017 and 2018 should add panel numbers to the beginning of Panel 22 Year 2017 ID variables or remove the 2-digit panel number at the beginning of Panel 22 Year 2018 ID variables to ensure they identify the same person.
-For detailed information on dwelling units and families, please refer to the documentation for the 2018 Full Year Population Characteristics File.
+For detailed information on dwelling units and families, please refer to the documentation for the 2018 Full Year Population Characteristics file.

-2.5.1.2 Record Identifiers (EVNTIDX, FFEEIDX)
+2.5.1.2 Record Identifiers (EVNTIDX, ERHEVIDX, FFEEIDX)

-EVNTIDX uniquely identifies each outpatient event (i.e., each record on the outpatient file) and is the variable required to link outpatient events to data files containing details on conditions and/or prescribed medicines (MEPS 2018 Medical Condition file and MEPS 2018 Prescribed Medicines file, respectively).
+EVNTIDX uniquely identifies each emergency room visit/event (i.e., each record on the Emergency Room Visits file) and is the variable required to link emergency room events to data files containing details on conditions and/or prescribed medicines (MEPS 2018 Medical Conditions File and the MEPS 2018 Prescribed Medicines File, respectively).
 As part of the new CAPI design, the length of the EVNTIDX has changed to 16 in the file.
 In addition to the 2-digit panel number added in the beginning, a 2-digit event type number is added to the end.
-For details on linking see Section 5.0 or the MEPS 2018 Appendix File, HC-206I.
+For details on linking, see Section 5.0 or the MEPS 2018 Appendix File, HC-206I.